Queen Charlotte Track Update – 29 September 2021

-So the good news is that from around the 20th August the QC track will be open for us!
-From Picton the access points will be Punga Cove, Torea Bay and Mistletoe Bay.
-We’re about 4 hours walk from either Punga Cove or Torea Bay and 8 hours from Mistletoe Bay.
-We can do luggage transfers as well since we able to access both Torea Bay and Punga Cove by road.
+So the good news is that from October 1st the QC track will be open for us!
+We’re about 4 hours walk from either Punga Cove or Torea Bay and 8 hours from Furneaux or Mistletoe Bay.
+We can do luggage transfers as well since we able to access Punga Cove by road.